kermitt2/grobid-ner/Readme.md

 __grobid-ner__ is a Named-Entity Recogniser based on the GROBID library ([grobid](https://github.com/kermitt2/grobid)), a text mining tool exploiting CRF.
 The installation of GROBID is necessary.

+For a description of the NER, installation, usage and other technical features, see the [documentation](http://grobid-ner.readthedocs.io/en/latest/).

+This project has been developed to explore NER with CRF.
+It allows in particular reliable and reproducible comparisons with other approaches.
+For comparisons with Deep Learning architectures used for state-of-the-art sequence labelling, see the project [DeLFT](https://github.com/kermitt2/delft).

-__grobid-ner__ has been developed more specifically for the purpose of supporting the disambiguation and resolution of the entities against knowledge bases such as Wikidata.
+__grobid-ner__ is originally more specifically dedicated to the support of disambiguation and resolution of the entities against knowledge bases such as Wikidata.
 The project comes with a NER model for English with 27 named entity classes and its corresponding dataset, all CC-BY.
 The high number of classes is motivated to help further entity disambiguation and to bring more entities than the usual datasets.

-For a description of the NER, installation, usage and other technical features, see the [documentation](http://grobid-ner.readthedocs.io/en/latest/).

-For comparison with Deep Learning architectures used for sequence labelling, see the project [DeLFT](https://github.com/kermitt2/delft).

 ## Benchmarking

-### CoNLL-2003 (English)
+### 27-class English dataset

 ### Corpus LeMonde (FTB, French)